-I understand I will be working as a volunteer with preK-12 students and know of no reason why I should not work in this capacity.
+I understand I will be acting as a volunteer with K-12 students and know of no reason why I should not act in this capacity.
+I agree to fulfill the volunteer responsibilities outlined in the HPS Volunteer Handbook.

 I affirm the information I have provided is accurate.